 First things first: prep your content strategy.
 What content will you need on your intranet and who is it for?

-Once you have that sorted, you'll want to create spaces in Confluence that serve as repositories for the various categories of content you’ll have on your Refined intranet site (for instance, an employee directory could be one of the pages under a "Human Resources" space).
+Once you have that sorted, you'll want to create spaces in Confluence that serve as repositories for the various categories of content you’ll have on your Refined Sites intranet (for instance, an employee directory could be one of the pages under a "Human Resources" space).

 You can use a hierarchy of spaces, parent pages, and child pages to ensure that relevant content is grouped together.
 You can also use Confluence space and page permissions to ensure that content is only available to the right user groups.
-Those permissions are always respected in Refined, so if a user can't see a certain page in default Confluence, they won't see it in Refined, either.
+Those permissions are always respected in Refined Sites, so if a user can't see a certain page in default Confluence, they won't see it in Refined, either.

 We recommend setting standards for how content on Confluence pages are created and formatted.
 Content creators should be able to access these guidelines when creating content for the intranet, in order to avoid different pages looking vastly different from each other.

-And one final preparation step: analyze all your intranet content and extract navigational items for your Refined site.
+And one final preparation step: analyze all your intranet content and extract navigational items for your site.
 Ask yourself:

-• What needs to be easily accessible?
+- What needs to be easily accessible?

-• What is relevant for all users to have on the home page?
+- What is relevant for all users to have on the home page?

-• What is important to have on the team spaces landing pages?
+- What is important to have on the team spaces landing pages?

 These navigational items could be pages with relevant information, whole spaces that the intranet users need to access quickly, news updates, and more.